 I can’t look at anything for three hours.

 I can look at anything I like for three hours.

 To the point, it’s very interesting that it gives you the room to explore something the way you want to and be mindful.

 Thank you to The Rebeccas for doing that study.
 It’s one of those studies that I wish that I had done.
 In 2015, I wasn’t thinking about solo stuff.
 I was thinking about humor stuff.
 They were great.
 I decided to do a survey that was motivated by the results of a Twitter poll, in which I asked people if they go to concerts alone.
 I was surprised by how high the number was.
 The survey was let’s say solos and non-solos.
 These are married people.
 It’s single versus non-single people.

 These are 254 American adults and I asked them about 25 activities that you might do alone in public, and most were hedonic.
 Most were pleasurable and enjoyable things, but some had a utilitarian element to them.
 They were practical or necessary like shopping.
-You can see all this data in my post for A Single Insight, you can find that on my website, on LinkedIn and Medium.
+You can see all this data in my post for Single Insights, you can find that on my website, on LinkedIn and Medium.